 Abstract

-Hematopoietic stem cell transplantation (HSCT) becomes a standard form of cellular therapy for patients suffering from malignant diseases.
-HSCT is the first-choice of immunotherapy, although HSCT can be associated with many complications such as graft-versus-host disease (GVHD) that is a major cause of morbidity and mortality after allogeneic HSCT.
-It has been shown that certain gut microbiota could be applied for protective and/or regenerative immunomodulatory effects by the production of short-chain fatty acids (SCFAs) such as butyrate in the experimental models of GVHD after allogeneic HSCT.
-Loss of gut commensal bacteria which can produce SCFAs may worsen dysbiosis, which could increase the risk of GVHD.
+Hematopoietic stem cell transplantation (HSCT) becomes a standard form of cellular therapy for patients with malignant diseases.
+HSCT is the first-choice of immunotherapy, although HSCT can be associated with many complications such as graft-versus-host disease (GVHD) which is a major cause of morbidity and mortality after allogeneic HSCT.
+It has been shown that certain gut microbiota could exert protective and/or regenerative immunomodulatory effects by the production of short-chain fatty acids (SCFAs) such as butyrate in the experimental models of GVHD after allogeneic HSCT.
+Loss of gut commensal bacteria which can produce SCFAs may worsen dysbiosis, increasing the risk of GVHD.
 Expression of G-protein coupled receptors such as GPR41 seems to be upregulated in the presence of commensal bacteria, which might be associated with the biology of regulatory T cells (Tregs).
 Treg cells are a suppressive subset of CD4 positive T lymphocytes implicated in the prevention of GVHD after allogeneic HSCT.
-Here, we would like to discuss the current findings of the relationship between the modification of gut microbiota and the GVHD related immunity, suggesting that tactics with certain probiotics for the beneficial symbiosis in gut-immune axis might lead to the elevation of safety in the allogeneic HSCT.
+Here, we discuss the current findings of the relationship between the modification of gut microbiota and the GVHD-related immunity, which suggested that tactics with certain probiotics for the beneficial symbiosis in gut-immune axis might lead to the elevation of safety in the allogeneic HSCT.

 Key Words: Gut microbiota; Hematopoietic stem cell; Reactive oxygen species; Allogeneic hematopoietic stem cell transplantation; Graft vs host disease; gut microbiota; Gut-immune axis